breki/demeton/pomodoro-Demeton.md

 - tree to ASCII
     - visit each node, based on its level and path from the root, decide into which level list to add and which index
+    - move common tree methods to a separate production module
+    - remove logging

+## Tue 24.12.
+- Finally implemented the ASCII representation of binary trees.

 ## Mon 23.12.
 - Added some experimental logging to file in the binary trees test code (using Serilog).